Nepal – Everest Base Camp

 Equipment and Gear

-You'll need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the teahouse, after sundown and as you ascend higher, down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the tea house, after sundown and at above 4000m, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 |Day||Itinerary||Meals||Altitude At Rest Point|

 |Day 2||Half day city tour.
 Trek briefing & preparation.
 Welcome dinner.||B/-/D||1330m|